IBAMR/autoibamr/README.md

   work.
 - The standard Unix build tools: i.e., awk, sed, grep, make, and m4.
 These packages are typically installed automatically.
+- If you want to use libMesh, an optional IBAMR dependency, then you need to have a system copy of XDR available.
+This library is typically installed by the command line tools SDK for macOS or by a package named something like `libtirpc` (Arch Linux), `libtirpc-dev` (Debian and Ubuntu), or `libtirpc-devel` (Read Hat).

 Quickstart
 ----